Date : Friday 5 May 2023

 Let's light up the beaches, let's light up the trails and let's live our best lives.

-The event will take place on the 29th of July 2022 at uShaka Marine World at night, the perfect time to shine.
-The new route will be 5,5km and feature 26 challenges along the way.
-These challenges are built by Extreme Events and BattleRush (the team that brought you Spartan Challenge).
+The event will take place on the 5th of May 2023 at uShaka Marine World at night, the perfect time to shine.
+The new route will be 5,5km and feature 28 challenges along the way.

 Starting and finishing at uShaka Marine World, the challenge will now cover 5,5km of action packed racing.
 The route has been updated to challenge and reward you with bucket loads of fun.
 Over and above the neon glow theme of the event, this race will be changing the way we have competed in Durban.